NC State vs. Florida State Women's Basketball Predictions & Picks - January 4

 NC State Performance Insights

-- The Wolfpack are outscoring opponents by 22.8 points per game with a +296 scoring differential overall.
-They put up 79.1 points per game (40th in college basketball) and allow 56.3 per outing (50th in college basketball).
+- The Wolfpack's +296 scoring differential (outscoring opponents by 22.8 points per game) is a result of scoring 79.1 points per game (40th in college basketball) while giving up 56.3 per contest (50th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.